-Impacts of the marine outfall discharge on the local intertidal communities were not evident from the March 2014 survey results (Figures 2 and 3).
-The impact sites 350m NW and 200m SE had a significantly higher number of species per quadrat than the control site at Waihi Reef.
+Impacts of the marine outfall discharge on the local intertidal communities were not evident from the 2015 summer survey results (Figures 2 and 3).
+All of the impact sites had a significantly higher mean number of species and Shannon-Weiner index than the control site at Waihi Reef.

-Sand cover was low (<8.5%) at all sites during the March 2014 survey.
+Sand cover was low (<7%) at all but one of the sites during the 2015 summer survey.
+The site 350 m NW of the outfall had moderate sand cover (18.2%).
+This elevated sand cover may have contributed to the slight decrease in mean number of species observed at this site when compared with the previous summer.
 Long term monitoring of intertidal rocky reefs around the Taranaki coastline have shown the abundance and diversity of these communities can be adversely affected when sand levels exceed 30% cover.
-Although it is not expected that sand cover would have impacted the reef communities monitored during the March 2014 survey, high percentage sand cover (>30%) has previously been recorded at the site 200m SE (Figure 4).
+High percentage sand cover (>30%) has previously been recorded at the site 200 m SE (Figure 4).